Prince Claus Fund for Culture and Development

 Phase 4: Reporting, Evaluation and Communications

 Once approved, the applicant is notified about the amount of financial support.
 A contract is drafted and signed by both the applicant and the Prince Claus Fund.
 Timely reporting and communication are preconditions for continued support.
-The project partner is also requested to cooperate with the Prince Claus Fund with regards to the development of the Review which provides an overview of the grantees, projects and contexts in which the projects take place.
-This entails the filling out of a questionnaire, and the documentation of the project in the form of high-resolution images/photographs.
+The project partner is also requested to cooperate with the Prince Claus Fund with regards to the development of the Review (a publication developed by the Prince Claus Fund) which provides an overview of all the grantees and projects supported through the call.
+This entails the filling out of a questionnaire, and the documentation of the project in the form of high-resolution images/photographs, to be sent to the Prince Claus Fund.

 After finalization of the project, the project and the degree to which the objectives have been fulfilled are both evaluated and documented.
 Exemplary projects that the Prince Claus Fund have supported are being disseminated on the Fund’s website and shared within its network.
 The grantees are announced on the Prince Claus Fund’s website.